misutowolf/furousha/README.md

 This way, you can keep Guard and your Rails server running in the background, and still be able to do things inside the Vagrant SSH.
 Screen is awesome!

+You can access the screen sessions by using the following commands:

+    screen -r <rails, guard, or mailcatcher>

+Then freely detach from a session using <code><Ctrl-A, D></code>